swcarpentry/DEPRECATED-boot-camps/version-control/2_Remote.md

     $ ls
     $ bootcamp bootcamp2

 Let's pretend these clones are on two separate machines!
-So we have 3 versions of our repository - our two local versions, on our separate machines (we're still pretending!) and one on Bitbucket.
-So let's go into one of our clones, make some changes, commit these and push these to Bitbucket:
+So we have 3 versions of our repository - our two local versions, on our separate machines (we're still pretending!) and one on GitHub.
+So let's go into one of our clones, make some changes, commit these and push these to GitHub:

-    $ cd bootcamp
+    $ cd bootcamp-WiSE
-    $ nano journal.txt
+    $ nano add_numb.py
-    $ git add journal.txt
+    $ git add add_numb.py
-    $ git commit -m "Added some notes to the sections" journal.txt
+    $ git commit -m "Added some more comments" add_numb.py
     $ git push

 Now let's change to our other repository and *fetch* the changes from our remote repository,